mickeyf/OpenRepos/README.md

 - Prior to Linux kernel 3.3, a non-root user had visibility of the /proc filesystem a pseudo- filesystem which provides an interface to kernel data structures - giving non-root users the ability to view information about processes which did not belong to them, such as where sensitive information (e.g. passwords) may be included in command line arguments.
+As of Linux kernel 3.3, the hideproc mount flag was made available to help solve this issue:
-  Here's how you can do it:<br>
+  Here's a discussion about hideproc and how to invoke it:<br>
   [Hide_Processes_From_Users](Hide_Processes_From_Users)

 - Wanna know how you can easily check your IOMMU devices to see whether they can be reset via software?